What are the strengths of the IFS’s M.A. program?

 Can I be a part-time student?

 Yes.
 Many students have completed the M.A. as part-time students.
-If you are interested in this option please contact Professor Herrick Chapman (email@example.com).
+If you are interested in this option, please contact Frédéric Viguier (firstname.lastname@example.org).
 Part-time students are eligible for scholarships.

 How proficient should I be in French to pursue this program?

 You needn’t have been a French major in college to pursue our M.A. program, and many of our students aren’t.
 But you do need good skills in the language.
 Our students’ level of French ranges from near-native ability to proficient.
-Because half of our courses are taught in French, you must be able to read French scholarship and understand the spoken language.
+Because half of our courses are taught in French, you must be able to read French scholarship fairly efficiently and understand the spoken language in a classroom setting.
 Your written work may be in either French or English.
-Students improve their language skills in the natural course of their work and activity at the Institute, but we do not teach language per se.
+Students improve their language skills in the course of their work and interactions at the Institute.
+We also offer a weekly French Language Lab, in which a French instructor provides linguistic support as needed.

 What are the requirements for admission?

-Please visit the GSAS Application Resource Center for up-to-date application instructions, requirements and deadlines.
+Please visit the GSAS Application Resource Center for up-to-date application instructions, requirements and deadlines and consult our How to Apply page for an overview of program-specific application information.

 Whom should I ask for recommendation letters?
-What kind of recommendation letters is most effective/useful?
+What kind of recommendation letter is most effective/useful?

 Letters from professors or advisors with whom an applicant has studied are most useful to the admissions committee.
 If you are unable to provide letters from three academic references, professional references from people who can discuss your abilities as a researcher or writer are acceptable.
 We do not recommend character references from friends, family, or religious advisors.